Ensemble Learning Based Classification Algorithm Recommendation: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a novel multi-label ensemble learning based recommendation method with the aim to support the automatic recommendation of appropriate classification algorithms for a new classification problem from a number of candidates.

-The proposed method first viewed the algorithm recommendation as a multi-label learning problem due to the fact that there would be multiple algorithms being appropriate for a classification problem.
-Then, different from the existing recommendation methods which usually construct the recommendation model on only one kind of meta-features by a single learner, we constructed the recommendation model with an ensemble learner which combines a set of base recommendation models constructed on the combinations of different kinds of meta-features by tree-based multi-label learners.
+This paper proposed a multi-view ensemble meta-learning method for automatically recommending appropriate classification algorithms for new classification problems.
+The method formulates algorithm recommendation as a multi-label learning problem, reflecting the practical observation that multiple algorithms may be statistically competitive on the same data set.

+The main contribution of the paper is empirical.
+Unlike existing recommendation methods that usually build a single model from one type of meta-feature, the proposed method constructs base recommendation models from different combinations of heterogeneous meta-feature groups and combines them through an accuracy- and diversity-aware ensemble strategy.
+This design allows the recommendation model to exploit complementary information from multiple views of the data.

-Finally, we have thoroughly tested the recommendation method 1090 benchmark classification problems, 13 different classification algorithms and five different kinds of meta-features.
-The experimental results show that the proposed ensemble learning based recommendation model is more effective.
+We evaluated the proposed method on 1,090 benchmark classification problems, 13 candidate classification algorithms, and five types of meta-features.
+The experimental results show that the ensemble learning-based recommendation model improves ranking loss, average precision, and top-ranked recommendation precision compared with individual recommendation models.
+The sensitivity analysis further shows that both accuracy-based and diversity-based base-model filtering contribute to the final recommendation performance.

+The proposed framework has several limitations.
+First, the current implementation uses Binary Relevance to transform the multi-label recommendation problem, which does not explicitly model dependencies among candidate algorithms.
+Second, the diversity threshold is derived from an approximate statistical criterion and may not be optimal for all data distributions.
+Third, the empirical study uses classification accuracy as the primary performance measure; other criteria, such as training time, inference cost, robustness, and interpretability, may lead to different recommendations.
+Finally, the current experiments focus on traditional classification algorithms, and extending the framework to modern AutoML pipelines and deep learning models is an important direction for future work.

+Future work will investigate more flexible model-combination strategies, stronger multi-label transformation methods such as classifier chains or RAKEL, additional meta-feature representations, and broader algorithm-selection settings.